It takes a Team!

-What if... it would be low cost because we all lost our fundraisers this year.
+What if … it would low cost because we lost so many of our fundraisers

 There are several models that we are suggesting.
 This could be done with a Kiwanis club of 10 members or of 60.
 You find what works best for the style of your club.

 1) Reading at a public spot, a Kids Corner.
-Perhaps it is meeting at a little library, perhaps outside the city library, or even at a school.
+Perhaps it is meeting at a little library, perhaps outside the city library, at a park, or even at a school playground.
 You pick the spot; you pick the time.
-Perhaps once a week, it would be posted on social media by Kiwanis and the PD that we would be meeting at the Kids Corner and that police officer (and perhaps a police dog or McGruff) would meet to read and visit, to say hello, and build a connection.
+Maybe once a month, it would be posted on social media by Kiwanis and the police department that you will be meeting at the Kids Corner, and that a police officer (and maybe a police dog or McGruff) would be there to read and visit, to say hello.
 This can be done virtually in the winter.

-At the same event, you can have Kiwanians safely handing out books to kids (masks and gloves).
+At the same event, you can have Kiwanians safely (masked) handing out books to the kids.
 The books are our biggest expense.
 Unless you do a…

-Involve your police, sheriff, schools, diverse groups from your community, library, and of course, Kiwanians!
+Involve your police, sheriffs, schools, diverse groups from your community, your library, … and of course, Kiwanians and future members!